Unkind (song)

 "Unkind" is a song by Canadian rock group Sloan.
 The song was released as the first single from the band's tenth studio album, The Double Cross.

+The original edit of the song features a "guitar echo" intro/outro.
+The radio edit doesn't feature the "guitar echo" intro/outro.

 Music video

 The music video for "Unkind" was filmed by Kevin Hilliard & Tim McCready and premiered on Vevo on July 5, 2011.
 The song was received favorably by Rolling Stone, who described the video as "elegant and classy".